 NR 503 (s) Workshop (1-16 credits)

 Credit arranged Selected topics in the conservation and management of natural resources.

 NR 505 Advanced GIS Applications in Wildlife Sciences (1 credit)

 Advanced wildlife GIS applications focusing on spatial home range computations and habitat studies; accelerated.

 Prereqs: GIS experience or Permission

 Principles of graphics design for science, including the graphical presentation of data for printed and electronic journals, poster presentations, and oral presentations.
 Students will analyze published scientific graphics as well as learn to design their own graphs based on data from their graduate research or other sources.

-Prereq: Admission to the doctoral program in "natural resources" and Permission of department.
+Prereqs: Admission to the doctoral program in Natural Resources and Department Permission